 This part is pretty straightforward.
 For the Ad group name, think of several umbrella keywords that you would like to be targeted for your campaign.
 Under each Ad group, include words or phrases that match your ads with the terms that people are searching for.

-For instance, using the campaign for “roofers”, we can create an ad group for “roof” which is the main keyword.
+For instance, using the campaign for “roofers”, we can create an ad group for “roofing services” which is the main keyword.
 Then, we will include other keywords similar to this theme.
 Example keywords would be metal roofs, residential roofing, commercial roofing, roofing repair, and new roof installation.

 4. The Anatomy of Google Text Ad for a Roofing Company

 Now, let us take a look at the structure of Google text ads.
-Below are the different parts of your Google text ads and their definition.
+Below are the different parts of your Google text ads and their definitions.